Laptop on a garage table

 Starting a Business From Your Garage?
 Expect These 6 Challenges

-Technology has evolved to make life easier for entrepreneurs.
-Office spaces are no longer necessary for running a small business.
+Technology has evolved to inject true flexibility into the way we work and made some aspects of being an entrepreneur easier.
+One example is that office spaces are no longer necessary for running a small business.
 You can start a company from your house and base your entire operations there, if that’s what you’d prefer.

 To that end, some entrepreneurs build businesses in their garages and work solely in that space.
 And in all fairness, the garage is an ideal part of the house to start a company, but it also comes with its own set of specific challenges.